-The curriculum of the Master of International AffairsÂ and Public Policy (MIAPP) is designed to provide students with a broad analytical background in the major fields of international affairs and European integration, combined with the specific focus on the newly emerging issues of governance and globalization.
-The program of study requires 60 units of graduate credits and is completed in four terms of full-time attendance without the requirement of submission of a Masterâ€™s thesis.
+The curriculum of the Master of International Affairs┬áand Public Policy (MIAPP) is designed to provide students with a broad analytical background in the major fields of international affairs and European integration, combined with the specific focus on the newly emerging issues of governance and globalization.
+The program of study comprises 36 credits and is completed without the requirement of submitting a master’s thesis.

-Requirements for Application: An undergraduate degree in international relations is not a prerequisite for admission.
+An undergraduate degree in international relations is not a prerequisite for admission.
 Graduates of other disciplines are also eligible and are encouraged to apply.

 - MIAPP Curriculum